 How to roll pizza dough without a rolling pin?

-Alternatively, you can also lay the pizza dough in a sheet pan for your perfect crust.
+Alternatively, lay the pizza dough in a sheet pan for your perfect crust.

 What can you use instead of a rolling pin for pizza dough?

 If you don’t have a rolling pin handy, use a wine bottle or any other bottle for the task.
 It works just as well!